Urinary Tract Infection (UTI) Symptoms

 How To Diagnose A UTI?

 Most UTIs are diagnosed based on typical symptoms but require doctor verification for prescription meds.
-After experiencing a UTI one or more times, women become pretty good at detecting the early stages of a UTI and can consult a doctor quickly enough to prevent the infection from spreading.
+After experiencing a UTI one or more times, we become pretty good at detecting the early stages of a UTI and can consult a doctor quickly enough to prevent the infection from spreading.

-Typically, as long as a female patient does not have vaginal irritation or discharge, and shows other common symptoms of UTI, no tests are required to prescribe antibiotics.
+Typically, as long as a patient does not have vaginal irritation or discharge, and shows other common symptoms of UTI, no tests are required to prescribe antibiotics.
 However, due to the severity of complications that can occur with bodily infections, a doctor should always be consulted prior to taking antibiotics.
 Connecting with a doctor using Telehealth online care makes this process as easy and pain-free as possible.